 What are Electric Utilities Doing to Help Reduce Ozone?

-The electric power industry nationally has reduced its national total NOx emissions by 76 percent over the period of 1990 to 2012.
+The electric power industry nationally has reduced its national total NOx emissions by 74 percent since 1990.
 NOx reductions from electric utilities have been reduced through the CAA’s Acid Rain Program, the “NOx SIP Call," and the Clean Air Interstate Rule (CAIR).
-NOx emissions will be further reduced under new Ozone NAAQS, the CAA's fine particle NAAQS, regional haze requirements, and 2015 Phase 2 CAIR requirements and/or a revised Crss-State Air Pollution Rule.
+NOx emissions will be further reduced under new Ozone NAAQS, the CAA's fine particle NAAQS, regional haze requirements, and 2015 Phase 2 CAIR requirements and/or a revised Cross-State Air Pollution Rule.

 The power sector currently contributes only about 10 percent of manmade NOx emissions and five percent of national man-made ozone precursors.